jaxankey/Sankey-Flashcards/README.md

 Okay, so maybe assembling the URL is a bit painful, but once you have done this correctly, it is a permanent link that will update whenever you change your google sheet.

 # Usage
- * After loading, the app will show you the "question" part of the "top card" from your "deck", which is the first entry (row 2, column A) in your sheet.
-You can also push `Shuffle` to shuffle the deck.
+ * After loading, the app will show the "question" part of the first "card" (row 2, column A in your sheet).
+You can also tap `Shuffle` to shuffle the deck.
- * Tapping anywhere will reveal the "answer" (column B).
+ * Tapping anywhere on the screen will reveal the "answer" (column B).
- * Based on how you did, you can decide how deep to push this card into the deck. `Redo` will push it 1 deep (you'll get it right after the next card), some buttons give ranges of depths, `???` will push it to a random location in the deck, and `Done` will push it to the bottom.
+ * Based on how well you did, you then decide how deep to push the card into the deck.
+The first button (`Redo`) will push it 1 deep, the next buttons push to a randomized range of depths, `???` will push it to a random location in the whole deck, and `Done` will push it to the bottom.

-I recommend using `Redo` until your answer is immediate and the card feel "boring".
-Then progressively increase its depth, waiting at each stage until it is again "boring".
-Your meaningless "score" will increase more depending on how deep you push each card.
-Obviously you can cheat and get an enormous score without learning anything, but if you use the system right, the score should give you a sense of how well your "workout" went.
+I recommend using `Redo` until the card feel "boring", then progressively upgrade the depth for each card, waiting at each stage until it is again "boring".
+Cards will often regress from "boring" back to "difficult", so expect to downgrade often.
+Your "score" will increase more depending on how deep you push each card.
+If you "play honestly", this can provide some sense of how well your "workout" went.

 # Examples
  * [Math Drills Google Sheet](https://docs.google.com/spreadsheets/d/1IfWy8aefe9aNUO3OJ2bKv2Vtb28eEx2XUfMyYPiZv8c/)